Enterprise Agreement (EA)

 Azure Permission Dialog

-You must have the billing account owner role on the selected billing account to assign reader permissions to the CloudZero service principal.
+You must have the Billing Account Owner role on the billing account to assign the EnrollmentReader role to the CloudZero application.

-Because the EnrollmentReader role isn't shown in the Azure Portal, you must use Azure's REST API to assign it to the service principal, as explained in the following steps.
+Because the EnrollmentReader role is not available in the Azure Portal, this method uses Azure's interactive REST API documentation to assign the role.

 1. In the Azure Portal, navigate to Enterprise applications.